 All conditions present prior to the administration of the first dose of study drug (Day 1) should be documented as medical history.
-After the first dose, documentation of AEs shall continue until the last study follow-up visit, regardless of the relationship of the AE to study drug.
+After the first dose, documentation of AEs shall continue until 30 days (+/- 3 days) following administration of the final dose of study medication, regardless of the relationship of the AE to study drug.
 Information to be collected includes type of event, date of onset, date of resolution, investigator-specified assessment of severity and relationship to study drug, seriousness, as well as any action taken.